 Size: 410sq miles / 1,062 km²

-Notes: Closest park to Zanzibar with connected flights.
+Notes: It's the closest park to Zanzibar with connected flights.

 Saanane Islands National Park